-For new and emerging artists, creating an artist’s CV when you have little or no experience can be a bit of a Catch 22.
+For new and emerging artists, creating an artist’s CV (also called an artist’s resume) when you have little or no experience can be a bit of a Catch 22.
 You don’t have much to put on your CV, but to apply for “experience” in the form of exhibitions, grants, and schooling, you are asked to provide a CV.

-When writing a CV, some of the most frequently asked questions are “What if I don’t have an exhibition history?” or “What if I didn’t go to art school?”
+When writing an artist’s CV or artist’s resume, some of the most frequently asked questions are “What if I don’t have an exhibition history?” or “What if I didn’t go to art school?”
 Fortunately, there are ways to tailor what relevant experience you have into an artist’s CV format.
 Just remember: don’t lie, and don’t make up anything that doesn’t exist.
 Just tell the truth, shaping it a little (creatively—it’s what you do best, right?) into the established CV format.

 If you haven’t already read How to Create an Artist’s CV in 10 Steps, start there.
-Below are suggestions which elaborate on that article, aimed specifically at “professionalizing” the CV of an artist who has yet to gain, appropriately, professional experience as an artist.
+Below are suggestions which elaborate on that article, aimed specifically at “professionalizing” the CV of an emerging artist who has yet to gain professional experience as an artist.

 Refer to point 1 in the original article.
 As I mentioned, many established artists keep this section quite short.
 However, if you are putting together a CV when you don’t have experience, this is a good opportunity to tell your reader about yourself.
 Adding a very brief bio / artist statement can be good if you would like to talk about experiences which don’t fit into the rest of the CV.
 If you are going to do this, just remember to keep it brief and concise.